bombasticSlacks/Aspirant/Game/Magic.md

 * Training in [Will](Spirit#Will).
 * Additional training to do more than simple parlour tricks.

+### Magical Energy
+Channelled magic requires magical energy.
+Focused magic that can be expended to temporarily shape the world around you.
+[Resonant](Resonant) material has inherent magical energy based on it's quality.
+A [Focus](Example-Gear#Focus) can be used to convert this magical energy into effects.

 Examples of channelled magic effects would be:
 * Throwing a fireball.
 * Creating a cloud of smoke.